-Texas Mom Spends $30k On Surgery To Look Like Duchess Meghan
+Texas Mom Spends $30,000 On Surgery To Look Like Duchess Meghan

 Women have opted to dress like her, take cues from her all-natural makeup look, and wear their hair in similar style to hers.
 But one woman from Texas decided to take things even further.

-Xochytl Greer, a 36-year-old mother of three from the Lone Star State, decided that she didn’t want to just wear the same clothing: She actually wanted to look like Meghan.
-So Greer went under the knife, according to The New York Post, in order to achieve that goal.
+Xochytl Greer, a 36-year-old mother-of-three from the Lone Star State, decided that she didn’t want to just wear the same clothing: She actually wanted to look like Meghan.
+So Greer went under the knife, according to the New York Post, in order to achieve that goal.

 Approximately two years after welcoming her third child into the home, Greer started with surgery to help trim her stomach down and a nose job.
 Following that, she decided to aspire to literal royalty, and underwent “liposuction on the stomach, inner and outer thighs, a bum lift, fillers under the eyes, lip filler, jawline filler and Botox.”